 1.2 Forecast of Net Requirements

-At the time BPA fills in the table in section 1.1 above: (1) BPA shall revise the peak megawatt amounts for «Customer Name»’s Dedicated Resources listed in section 2 for each month of the applicable Fiscal Year(s) in the Rate Period using (A) the QCC value for such Dedicated Resources, or (B) if QCC is not available in any month, then BPA shall calculate a peak megawatt amount for each month pursuant to BPA’s 5(b)/9(c) Policy for such Dedicated Resources, and (2) BPA shall calculate, and fill in the table below with Net Requirement forecastfor the remaining Fiscal Year(s) of the Rate Period by month. «Customer Name»’s Net Requirement forecast is based on «Customer Name»’s Total Retail Load forecast, stated in section 1.1 above, minus: (1) «Customer Name»’s Dedicated Resource amounts, stated in section 5 below, and (2) «Customer Name»’s Consumer-Owned Resources stated in sections 7.1, 7.3, and 7.4 of this exhibit.
+At the time BPA fills in the tables in section 1.1 above: (1) BPA shall revise the peak megawatt amounts for each «Customer Name» Member’s Dedicated Resources listed in section 2 for each month of the applicable Fiscal Year(s) in the Rate Period using (A) the QCC value for such Member’s Dedicated Resources, or (B) if QCC is not available in any month, then BPA shall calculate a peak megawatt amount for each month pursuant to BPA’s 5(b)/9(c) Policy for such Member’s Dedicated Resources, and (2) BPA shall calculate, and fill in the tables below with «Customer Name»’s Net Requirement forecast and the portion of «Customer Name»’s Net Requirement forecast that is attributable to each «Customer Name» Member for the remaining Fiscal Year(s) of the Rate Period by month. «Customer Name»’s Net Requirement forecast is based on «Customer Name»’s Member’s Total Retail Load forecast, stated in section 1.1 above, minus the summed amounts of: (1) each «Customer Name» Member’s Dedicated Resource amounts, stated in section 5 below, and (2) each «Customer Name» Member’s Consumer-Owned Resources stated in sections 7.1, 7.3, and 7.4 of this exhibit.
 In no event shall «Customer Name»’s planned Firm Requirements Power purchased for a Fiscal Year under this Agreement exceed «Customer Name»’s Net Requirement forecast for the Fiscal Year.

 End Option 2

 END BLOCK template.

+Drafters Note: BPA will only be calculating a Peak Net Requirement value for customers taking the Flat Monthly Block with Peak Net Requirement (PNR) Shaping Capacity with Peak Load Variance Service (PLVS) product pursuant to section 1.4.8 of Exhibit C. Fill in the energy amounts in the table below for the customer’s Annual Forecast of Monthly Net Requirement.

+1.2.1 «Customer Name»